-\begin{proof} (1) By \ref{cor:restrtoa}(\ref{item:singletondense}), the set of conditions $q$ such that for some $t$ of length $n$ $(i,t)$ is an approximation of $q$ is dense.
+\begin{proof} (1) By \ref{cor:restrtoa}(\ref{item:singletondense}), the set of conditions $q$ such that for some $t$ of length $n$ the approximation $(i,t)$ approximates $q$ is dense.
 Therefore $\eta_i$ is infinite.
-Also, If $s\incomp t$, $(i,t)$ is an approximation of $q$, and $(i,s)$ is an approximation of $q'$, then $q$ and $q$ are incompatible.
+Also, if $s\incomp t$, if $(i,t)$ is an approximation of $q$, and if $(i,s)$ is an approximation of $q'$, then $q$ and $q'$ are incompatible.
 This shows that $\eta_i$ is indeed a real.

 (2) According to \ref{cor:restrtoa}(\ref{item:specialipredense}), the set $\{p^{[\bar a]}:\, \bar a\in\pP(\ag)\}$ is predense below $p$.
 Let $\bar a$ be such that $p^{[\bar a]}\in G$.
 Any $q\in G$ that is stronger than $p^{[\bar a]}$ and decides $\n \eta_i$ up to the length of $a_i$ forces that $\n \eta_i\supset a_i$.
 So $\bar \eta$ is compatible with $\bar a$ and therefore with $\ag$.